Autodesk-Forge/forge-tutorial-postman/ModelDerivative_05/instructions/task-3.md

 # Task 3 – Translate Source File

-In order to extract metadata from a model, the model must first be translated to the SVF format.
+To get the server to extract metadata from a model, you must first translate the model to a viewer-friendly format.
+While this tutorial translates the model to SVF, you can just as well translate to SVF2.
+The procedure to extract metadata is identical for both formats.

-To translate a model, you must kick off a translation job.
-The translation job produces a manifest, which lists all the files (derivatives) that are generated.
-It also reports how far translation has progressed as a percentage, for each derivative listed in the manifest.

 ## Start a translation job

-For this task, you will use the Base64-encoded URN of the source file.
-In the previous task, Postman saved this to the variable `t5_ossEncodedSourceFileURN`, which you will use in the next request.
+For this task, you use the Base64-encoded URN of the source file.
+In the previous task, Postman saved this URN to the variable `t5_ossEncodedSourceFileURN`.
+You use this variable to reference the model in the next request.

 1. In the Postman sidebar, click **Translate to SVF > Start a Translation Job**.
 The request loads.